pal1000/mesa-dist-win/buildscript/readme.md

 Dependency component | Paths relative to their installation directories (you have to convert them to absolute paths)
 -------------------- | ---------------------------------------------------------------------------------------------
-flex and bison | `.\`;
+flex and bison | `.\;`
 m4 | `.\usr\bin\;`
 Python | `.\;` and `.\Scripts\;`
 CMake | `.\bin\;`
 mingw-w64 if used | `.\mingw64\bin\;` for 64-bit and `.\mingw32\bin\;` for 32-bit
+Ninja build system if used | `.\ninja\;`

 build.cmd script automates this whole process but you must respect the relative paths between the script and the sources and tools.
-The script must not be dropped in a location that contains ( or ) in its path.
+The script must not be dropped in a location that contains in its path any character that require enclosing the path in quotes.
+Scons is completely unable to handle folder paths containing such characters.
+Characters requiring folder path enclosing in quotes:

+``space & ( ) [ ] { } ^ = ; ! ' + ,  ~  ` ``

 Assuming the script is located in current folder "." then each tool and code source must be located as follows:
 - m4 32-bit: .\m4\x86;
 - m4 64-bit: .\m4\x64;